BunnyBlit/Blather/content/bouncing-balls.md

     Jump check signature: (state: __main__.State) -> bool

-Ok, so `__main__` might be weird there for you, but hey it's our functions![^3] Tada!
+Ok, so `__main__` might be weird there for you, but hey, it's our functions![^3] Tada!
 That's a model baybee.
 You heard it here first folks, all action games are just four functions.

 [^3]: `__main__` is the "main" Python module, and the global namespace.
 When we write bare functions or classes, like say in a notebook or REPL, they live here.
 Otherwise, they live in the module you say they live in, which is typically the file you wrote them in [^4]